ihavethatonvinyl/blog/content/essays/on-grimes-and-art-angels.md

 ---
 title: On Grimes and Art Angels
-date: 2025-03-26T02:04:00.000Z
+date: 2025-03-26T03:54:00.000Z
-summary: '".
-I was barely holding it together mentally and financially, with little room for solace.
+summary: '"I was barely holding it together mentally and financially, with little room for solace.
 But that solace, like always, showed itself in the form of music.
 It was around this time that I first heard the lead single off of Art Angels, Grimes’ follow-up to her breakthrough opus Visions.
 “Flesh